lpereira/lwan/README.md

  - `src/samples/clock/clock`: [Clock sample](https://time.lwan.ws).
 Generates a GIF file that always shows the local time.
  - `src/bin/tools/mimegen`: Builds the extension-MIME type table.
 Used during build process.
  - `src/bin/tools/bin2hex`: Generates a C file from a binary file, suitable for use with #include.
+ - `src/bin/tools/configdump`: Dumps a configuration file using the configuration reader API.

 #### Remarks